Tudor manor house to English 'Versailles': A history of Petworth House

-Charles soon set about creating a home fit for him and his wife by rebuilding Petworth in the grand Baroque style you see today.
+Inspired by the rebuilding of Versailles from 1661, in the new Baroque style, Charles soon set about creating a home fit for him and his wife by rebuilding Petworth to rival these new European palaces.
 This, and his often arrogant character, earned him the name the ‘Proud’ Duke.

 Just 50 years after Charles Seymour had installed elaborate formal gardens, Charles Wyndham, nephew to the 7th Duke of Somerset, commissioned ‘Capability’ Brown to landscape the parkland into the style you see today.